John Postell Williamson: Life and career

 Williamson was born on September 28, 1778, in Pocotaligo, South Carolina, to John Garnier Williamson and Jane Parmenter.
 He was one of their five children.
-His mother died when he was around nineteen years old.
+His mother died when Williamson was around nineteen years old.

 He married his second cousin Sarah McQueen on January 4, 1804.
 She died in 1819, at the age of 35, during the birth of their eighth child.

 Also in 1804, Williamson was co-owner with John Morel of a factorage and commission business on Morel's wharf.
 Williamson switched partners to a Mr. Cowling upon Morel's retirement that October.

 Williamson was elected a director of Planter's Bank in 1806.

 In 1813, he resigned as ensign to lieutenant George Anderson in the United States Navy.

 In 1820, Williamson built a two-storey brick Georgian-style home in the northwest corner of Savannah's now-demolished Liberty Square.
-He lived with his daughter, Sarah McQueen, and eleven slaves.
+He lived with his daughter, Sarah, and eleven slaves.

 He married for a second time, to 18-year-old Madeline Julia Dennis, in 1821.
 Between his two marriages, he had fifteen children.